pitt-crc/user-manual/docs/getting-started/access_sre.md

 ![sre_ingress-globus.4](../_assets/img/avd/crcd-sre_ingress-globus.4.png)

-Data transfer from Azure to CRCD_SRE storage will begin once the first transfer succeeds.
-Once all transfers are complete, the only copy of the data remaining exists on the Source and the CRCD_SRE storage.
+Data transfer from Azure to CRCD SRE storage will begin once the first transfer succeeds.
+Once all transfers are complete, the only copy of the data remaining exists on the Source and the CRCD SRE storage.
 The Azure Storage Account does not retain a copy of the data.

-The data will arrive in the CRCD_SRE storage filesystem for the Research Project associated with the Data Use Agreement under the /ingress directory.
+The data will arrive in the CRCD SRE storage filesystem for the Research Project associated with the Data Use Agreement under the /ingress directory.

 <!--- ![sre_ingress-globus.5](../_assets/img/avd/crcd-sre_ingress-globus.5.png) --->

-##**6. ^^Data Egress Method^^**
+##**7. ^^Data Egress Method^^**

-During onboarding to the CRCD_SRE, members of the Research Team with responsibility for the data security will be referred to as
+During onboarding to the CRCD SRE, members of the Research Team with responsibility for the data security will be referred to as
 Data Managers in this environment.

 These individuals are responsible to reviewing and approving any requests for data moving out of the secure environment.
 When a
 Research Team member stages a file for egress approval, the Data Managers will receive an email with the available information about the file.
-To prevent accidental sharing of sensitive data within the request, the Data Manager(s) will need to review the file on the CRCD_SRE filesystem.
+To prevent accidental sharing of sensitive data within the request, the Data Manager(s) will need to review the file on the CRCD SRE filesystem.

 Moving data out of the CRCD SRE requires approval from the Data Manager.
 Each project will have one or more designated Data Manager(s) whose role is to ensure that none of the sensitive data leaves the SRE, while facilitating egress of non-sensitive analysis or simulation results